VPNL/StanfordMoonStudy/README.md

 Rcode: R code that takes the raw data tables and generates the processed data tables.

-code: matlab functions to analyze the data;
+code: matlab functions to analyze the data.

 edit SMS_setCodePath.m in CodeForGeneratingFigures to include this directory and subdirectories in matlab path